plizzy-pog/plizzy-pog/README.md

 - 👋 Hi, I’m @plizzy-pog
-- 👀 I’m interested in python and lua coding.
+- 👀 I’m interested in python and C coding.
 - 🌱 I’m currently learning pyhton.
 As i started learning coding not a long time ago.
 - 💞️ I’m looking to collaborate with Oxide.
 - 📫 How to reach me.
 You can reach me on discord: plizzy#6184.
 Or on email, but i will most likely not respond there, as i dont use it that much. plizzy.plizzy1@gmail.com.